 Obtain Workers’ Compensation You Are Entitled To Receive

 Under the best circumstances, injuries at work are typically covered by your employer’s workers’ compensation insurance.
-In Pennsylvania, any business that has workers, full- or part-time, is required to meet their statutory workers’ compensation obligations by either getting an insurance policy or by being approved as a self-insurer.
+In Pennsylvania, most businesses that have workers, full- or part-time, are required to meet their statutory workers’ compensation obligations by either getting an insurance policy or by being approved as a self-insurer.

 Still, this is no guarantee that you’ll be fairly compensated by your employer in the event of an injury.
 Also, if you’ve suffered a reasonably preventable injury or trauma caused by unsafe working conditions, you need an expert advocate to assure that you receive adequate compensation.
 If your medical bills exceed the nominal workers’ compensation payout, you could be entitled to more.